telerik/reporting-docs/knowledge-base/how-to-fix-axe-errors-for-html5-viewer.md

 *Elements should not have tabindex greater than zero*

+The tabindex is used in the viewer's HTML template to keep the following order of the visible targets: Menu, DocumentMap, Parameters Area, Search dialog, Send Email dialog.
+Additionally, in the report content a tabindex is assigned to each report item where the tabindex corresponds to the order of the items in the report's design.

+However, having a tabindex greater than zero is considered as a violation form Axe.
 The viewer can comply with this requirement by having all tabindex attributes set to 0.
 Changing the value of all tabindex attributes can be achieved using *pageReady()* event of the viewer:

 ```JavaScript